 What is a WOFE?

-3. Copies of the passports of the parent company’s director, legal representative that will submit the paperwork and the Chinese company’s supervisor.
+3. Copies of the passports of the parent company’s director, the legal representative that will submit the paperwork, and the Chinese company’s supervisor

-6. Certificate of registered capital, Business scope document, Eight proposed Chinese names for the China company.
+6. Certificate of registered capital, business scope document, and eight proposed Chinese names for the company

 7. Office address in China

-9. 2x copies of certificate of real estate ownership
+9. 2 copies of the certificate of real estate ownership

-12. That gives the China company supervisor authority to sign documents on behalf of the parent company, lease office space and deal with any administrative requirements required to establish the China company.
+12. Documentation that gives the China company’s supervisor the authority to; sign documents on behalf of the parent company; lease office space; and deal with any administrative tasks required to establish the China company

 13. If you’re setting up a trading WFOE: the most recent audit report copy from the parent company provided by a certified public accountant (CPA) and customs HS code for the proposed Import/Export products in China.